Ziad-Algrafi/Validation-Results/README.md

 This code is inspired by the Ultralytics YOLO repository and extends its functionality to perform validation for all classes across different confidence thresholds.
 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU 3 License.

 Feel free to customize this description to better fit your repository's specifics and add any additional information or features you deem necessary.